Pamela Palenciano: "No solo duelen los golpes"

 Her play is inspired by one of the phrases that her psychologist told her in therapy: not only the blows hurt (no solo duelen los golpes).
 It began first as a photographic exhibition in which she described what she had felt and lived, and later, it was transformed into a violence prevention workshop linked to those photos.

 While living in El Salvador, she discovered theatre and reformulated the project to turn it into a monologue aimed both at secondary schools as well as the general public.

 In the play she approaches from her own experience the myth of romantic love, jealousy, control and possession, psychological, sexual and physical violence, or the own aggressiveness as a result of living with an abuser, as well as the recovery and the establishment of another model of love.

 She has staged No solo duelen los golpes in several countries in Latin America and in many Spanish cities.
 She has also received several awards for her contributions to the prevention of gender-based violence in schools.

 Controversy

 On 14 March 2019 she mocked and insulted a group of Spanish high school students by calling them "gilipollas" (Spanish insult that translates as "bastards").

 Activism

-In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Feminist Anti-War Resistance initiated by Russian feminists after the Russian invasion of Ukraine.
+In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.